Atomicity and boundedness of monotone Puiseux monoids: Background and Notation

 \section{Background and Notation}

-In this section, we fix notation and establish the nomenclature we will use later.
-To do this, we recall some basic definitions related to commutative semigroups and their sets of atoms.
+To begin, we recall some basic definitions related to commutative semigroups and their sets of atoms.
 Reference material on commutative semigroups can be found in \cite{pG01} of Grillet.
-In addition, the monograph \cite{GH06} of Geroldinger and Halter-Koch offers extensive background information on atomic monoids and non-unique factorization theory.
+In addition, the monograph \cite{GH06} of Geroldinger and Halter-Koch offers extensive background information on atomic monoids and non-unique factorization theory, while \cite{aG09} of Geroldinger provides a more concise survey on the same area.

 The double-struck symbols $\mathbb{N}$ and $\mathbb{N}_0$ denote the sets of positive integers and non-negative integers, respectively.
 If $r$ is a real number, then we write $\zz_{\ge r}$ instead of $\{z \in \zz \mid z \ge r\}$; with a similar intention, we write $\qq_{\ge r}$ and $\qq_{> r}$.
 If $r \in \qq_{> 0}$, then the unique $a,b \in \nn$ such that $r = a/b$ and $\gcd(a,b)=1$ are denoted by $\mathsf{n}(r)$ and $\mathsf{d}(r)$, respectively.
 For $R \subseteq \qq_{>0}$, the sets $\mathsf{n}(R) = \{\mathsf{n}(r) \mid r \in R\}$ and $\mathsf{d}(R) = \{\mathsf{d}(r) \mid r \in R\}$ are called \emph{numerator set} and \emph{denominator set} of $R$, respectively.